gmc-code/PC-microbit-micropython/docs/lessons/Built_in_images.rst

 .. admonition:: Tip

-    | Variables and functions should only use lower case letetrs.
+    | Variables and functions should only use lower case letters.
     | Classes should use CapWords like **TeamPlayers**.
-    | Constants shoud be in ALLCAPS, like **PIN**.
+    | Constants should be in ALLCAPS, like **PIN**.
     | The use of **Image** with a capital is typical of a class, and **HEART** is a constant within the **Image** class.

 ----